Pence to stop in Arizona as state hits new virus records

 In a bid to curb the virus’ spread, Ducey ordered gyms and movie theaters to close for 30 days.
 He also postponed the start of school until mid-August.

 River tubing businesses have also closed after images over the weekend showed large numbers of tubers on the Salt River without masks.
+On Wednesday, regulators suspended the liquor licenses for a café and a rooftop beach club in a in Phoenix after the gym disobeyed Ducey’s order to shut down.
+L

+Another chain of gyms also has defied the governor’s order, leading police to cite several of its locations for being open on Tuesday.